andyatkinson/rideshare/docs/design_document.md

 The purpose of this app is to model car-based ride sharing, like Uber or Lyft.
 This is my take on some objects and their interactions that model this domain.
 The main model is a Trip and then there are Drivers that provide the trip, and Riders that take the trip.

 Some Active Record model ideas and notes below.
-Single-table inheritence can be used for both the Driver and Rider in a `users` table. :bulb: Trade-off: this saves a bit of initial work having separate models and potentially, duplication between two similar models.
+Single-table inheritance can be used for both the Driver and Rider in a `users` table. :bulb: Trade-off: this saves a bit of initial work having separate models and potentially, duplication between two similar models.

 ```
 Driver(name:string) (use STI?)